Lammeth History, Family Crest & Coats of Arms

-Norman Conquest of England of 1066 added many new elements to the already vibrant culture.
+The Norman Conquest of England of 1066 added many new elements to the already vibrant culture.
 Among these were thousands of new names.
-The lammeth name is derived from the Old German personal name Lambert or Lanbert.
+The Lammeth name is derived from the Old German personal name Lambert or Lanbert.
 These names are both composed of the elements land, which means land or territory and berht, which means bright or famous.

-Early Origins of the lammeth family
+Early Origins of the Lammeth family

 The surname Lammeth was first found in Surrey where they were descended from the ancient Count of Mons and Louvain, born 940 A.D. died 1004.
 His three sons were Baldwin, Ralph, and Hugh Lambert.
 Accompanying Duke William to England at the Battle of Hastings, a Norman chief, Haco Lambert acquired lands from Duke William and is recorded in the Domesday Book.
-Descended was Henry Fitz Lambert living in 1235 who was a benefactor of the church at Lincoln.
-Early records of the family were found the in the parish of Kirkby in Malham Dale in the West Riding of Yorkshire.
-"The church is a large and handsome building, of the style that prevailed in the reign of Henry VII., and is the burial-place of the Lambert family, of whom General Lambert was distinguished, on the side of Cromwell, in the civil war."
-CITATION[CLOSE]

-Early History of the lammeth family
+Early History of the Lammeth family

 This web page shows only a small excerpt of our Lammeth research.
-Another 138 words (10 lines of text) covering the years 1150, 1153, 1532, 1536, 1601, 1619, 1684, 1660, 1615, 1659, 1600, 1660, 1628, 1691, 1647, 1649, 1649, 1702, 1742 and are included under the topic Early lammeth History in all our PDF Extended History products and printed products wherever possible.
+Another 138 words (10 lines of text) covering the years 1150, 1153, 1532, 1536, 1601, 1619, 1684, 1660, 1615, 1659, 1600, 1660, 1628, 1691, 1647, 1649, 1649, 1702, 1742 and are included under the topic Early Lammeth History in all our PDF Extended History products and printed products wherever possible.

-lammeth Spelling Variations
+Lammeth Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Lambert, Lambard, Lamberth and others.

-Early Notables of the lammeth family (pre 1700)
+Early Notables of the Lammeth family (pre 1700)

 Outstanding amongst the family at this time was John Lambarde, and English draper who served three times as Master of the Drapers' Company, an alderman and a sheriff of London; and his son, William Lambarde (1536-1601), an English antiquarian, writer on legal subjects, and politician; John Lambert (1619-1684), an English Parliamentary general and politician, imprisoned in the Tower of...

-Migration of the lammeth family to Ireland
+Migration of the Lammeth family to Ireland

-Some of the lammeth family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Lammeth family moved to Ireland, but this topic is not covered in this excerpt.

-Another 243 words (17 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 128 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the lammeth family to the New World and Oceana
+Migration of the Lammeth family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
-Among early immigrants bearing the name lammeth or a variant listed above were: Anne Lambert, who settled in Virginia in 1653.
+Among early immigrants bearing the name Lammeth or a variant listed above were: Anne Lambert, who settled in Virginia in 1653.